NavdeepBrar03/LinuxAssignment3/Assignment3.md

       - `sudo`: Executes the commands with superuser privileges.
       - `ln -s`: Creates a symbolic link.
       - `unlink`: Removes the existing symbolic link.
-     ### Purpose: To enable the new server block configuration and disable the default.

 3. **Reload or Restart Nginx**
+    **Objective**: To apply the changes made to the Nginx configuration.
    - Commands:
      ```bash
      sudo systemctl reload nginx